Skip to main content

 Before Winter Closure, You Need To Do the Following

-• Make sure your room is clean, vacuumed, and that all perishable food, and trash, is properly thrown away.
+• Make sure your room is: clean, vacuumed, and that all perishable food and trash is properly thrown away.

-• Close windows, curtains, and lock your door.
+• Close: windows, curtains, and lock your door.

 • Pick up your mail.